Gina Parr b: 1957 is a British Painter and Photographer.

 Originally trained as a Fine Artist, graduating with a First Class BA Honours Degree, she went on to Chelsea College of Art to study Set Design, leading to a 25-year career Production Designing a multitude of sets and stages for the likes of David Bowie, Kylie, Robbie Williams, “Shooting Stars” with Vic and Bob, the original Albert Square for “Eastenders” and Art Direction for Richard Eyres on "Insurance Man", Alan Bennett's Drama for BBC.
-She returned to her full time Art practice in 2007.
+Parr has also lectured in art and design in various colleges including Chelsea College of Art and Nottingham University.

-Since then she has exhibited in galleries and art fairs in the UK, Denmark, Italy and France, has completed commissions in The Middle East, Belgium, London and the USA, has had her work featured on set of numerous British Television dramas and has been selected to show at the prestigious Royal West Academy Bristol and the ING Discerning Eye at The Mall Galleries London.
-She is an associate member of the SWA and an Artist Network member of the RWA Bristol.
+Since then she has exhibited in galleries and art fairs in the UK, Denmark, Italy and France, has completed commissions in The Middle East, Belgium, London and the USA, has had her work featured on set of numerous British Television dramas and has been selected to show at the Royal West Academy Photography Open in Bristol 2023, the ING Discerning Eye 2023 at The Mall Galleries London and the 2024 Royal Academy Summer Show, and will again be exhibiting at the RWA in March 2025.
+Her works are held in numerous collections Worldwide including Keble College Oxford, Director of Jestico + Whiles Architects London, President of the Boston's Children's Museum USA, Senior Economist Goldman Sachs, Argentex and Vedanta Headquarters in London, to name but a few.

 She now lives and works in both Devon and London’s East End.

-• 1982 - 1983 · Design for Television - Chelsea College of Art, London
+1982 - 1983 · Design for Television - Chelsea College of Art, London

 1979 - 1980 · PGCADE - Middlesex Poly, London